Dijet photoproduction at low $x$ at next-to-leading order and its back-to-back limit: JIMWLK

 to separate the gluon $+$ momentum integral from the rest of the cross section (with other Heaviside or Dirac delta functions constraining $p_{3}^{+}$ included in $\tilde{\sigma}_{\textrm{NLO}}$), one has:

-By construction, the first term in eq.~\eqref{eq:JIMWLKsubtraction} extracted from the total NLO correction identically cancels the second term from eq.~\eqref{eq:JIMWLK_eq_int_fixed_order}, after substitution into the LO cross section~\eqref{eq:LOXsection}.
+By construction, the first term in eq.~\eqref{eq:JIMWLKsubtraction}, extracted from the total NLO correction, identically cancels the second term from eq.~\eqref{eq:JIMWLK_eq_int_fixed_order} after substituting the left hand side of eq.~\eqref{eq:JIMWLK_eq_int_fixed_order} into the LO cross section~\eqref{eq:LOXsection}.
 Then, the statement that rapidity divergences are subtracted and resummed thanks to the JIMWLK evolution is equivalent to saying that in the second term of eq.~\eqref{eq:JIMWLKsubtraction}, the cutoff $k_{\mathrm{min}}^{+}$ can be dropped, thanks to cancelations happening at low $p_3^+$ between the terms in the square bracket.
 In the rest of this section, we will check this statement, by studying the $p_3^+\rightarrow 0$ (or $k_3^+\rightarrow 0$) limit for each of the NLO contributions to the cross section.

 Finally, we should discuss appropriate values for $k_f^+$ and $k_{\mathrm{min}}^{+}$ (and thus for $Y_f^+$) in order to resum high-energy logarithms via JIMWLK evolution.
 The factorization scale $k_f^+$ should be of the order of the $+$ momenta of the measured jets (or at most $q^+$).
 The cutoff $k_{\mathrm{min}}^{+}$ represents the typical $+$ momentum scale set by the valence (and other large-$x$) partons inside the target, before evolution.
 Modeling the target before low-$x$ evolution as a collection of partons carrying a fraction of at least $x_0$ of the target momentum $p_{{\scriptscriptstyle A}}^{-}$ and with a typical transverse mass $Q_0$, one has: